 No press.

-Just close family, a priest who did not care about photographers, the lake in pale blue glass, and a small row of white chairs where Elena Serra sat in a navy coat with Leo beside her, both of them looking as though they still expected to be told they had wandered into the wrong life by mistake.
+Just family, a priest uninterested in photographers, the lake lying pale and still, and a small row of white chairs where Elena Serra sat in a navy coat with Leo beside her, both of them looking as if they still half-expected someone to tell them they had wandered into the wrong life.

 Lucia wore a simple cream dress this time, almost severe in its quietness.
 Enzo wore charcoal, no tie.
 Vittoria wore soft gray and no diamonds at all.

-At the start of the ceremony, she crossed the dock to Leo.
+Before the ceremony began, she crossed the dock to Leo.

-He had been scrubbed into formal shoes and a dark suit for the first time in his life.
-It made him look younger and older at once.
+He had been scrubbed into dark shoes and a suit too formal for his age.
+It made him look both younger and older at once.

 No longer split.

-She had not melted the old halves down.
-She had them repaired along the seam, the thin blue enamel line restored so the join could still be seen if you looked closely.
+She had not melted the original halves down.
+She had them repaired exactly at the seam, the line of blue enamel restored but still visible if one looked closely enough.

 “Your father kept one half alive,” she said.
 “Mine kept the other.
-I think that means neither of them meant it to stay broken forever.”
+I think that means neither of them intended it to stay broken forever.”

-Leo stared at the rejoined anchor as if it belonged in a museum or under glass.
+Leo stared at the repaired anchor as if it belonged in a museum.

-She fastened it not around her own wrist, but around his neck on a plain dark cord.
+She fastened it not back onto her own wrist, but around his neck on a plain dark cord.

 When the priest asked for the rings, it was Leo who carried them.

-When the vows were finished and the quiet applause rose, Vittoria turned toward the antique launch moored at the dock.
+When the vows were done and the quiet applause rose, Vittoria turned toward the launch.

 “Would you untie the rope this time?” she asked.

-For the first time since the wedding disaster, he smiled without caution in it.
+For the first time since the terrible wedding night, he smiled without caution in it.

-He bent, loosened the white mooring rope, and stepped back.
+He bent, loosened the white mooring line, and stepped back.

 The launch drifted an inch from the dock.

-The water caught dawn and gave it back in gold.
+The water caught the first gold of morning and gave it back.

-Lucia and Enzo boarded together.
+Lucia and Enzo stepped aboard together.
 No one flinched.
 No one smelled fuel.
 No one heard anything except the soft, honest turn of an engine doing exactly what it had been built to do.

-As the boat pulled away, Vittoria looked at the lake, the repaired anchor at Leo’s throat, Elena’s tears, and her daughter alive in the morning.
+As the boat pulled away, Vittoria looked at the lake, the anchor at Leo’s throat, Elena’s tears, and her daughter alive in the morning light.

 The first time, the water had carried fire and lies.